 - Since these feasts are clearly fulfilled in Messiah, every creature is presented the unique opportunity to "meet" with YHWH and receive His gracious blessings.

 - There is a binding relationship between the true Church and Israel even though both are distinct entities with diverse promises.
-Thanks to the Abrahamic, Davidic, and Renewed Covenants which YHWH made with Israel, the blessings stemming from these feasts are no longer exclusive to the Jewish people alone but are extended to the Gentiles as well, for YHWH's unconditional covenant with Abraham promised that "In thy (Abraham's) seed shall all nations be blessed"
+Thanks to the Abrahamic, Davidic, and Renewed Covenants which YHWH made with Israel, the blessings stemming from these feasts are no longer exclusive to the Israelite people alone but are extended to the Gentiles as well, for YHWH's unconditional covenant with Abraham promised that "In thy (Abraham's) seed shall all nations be blessed"